jasonnnnntwj/FinalChallange/README.md

 ## **Output**

 ![GUI](diagram/change_colour.gif)
+*GIF Of Shade Change command*

-Using if else statement to create fucntions for the white buttons.
+Using if else statement to create function for the white buttons.
 ```
 def whitebtn(i, j):
   global colour